lucidrains/rotary-embedding-torch/README.md

 ## Length Extrapolatable Rotary Embeddings

 In <a href="https://arxiv.org/abs/2212.10554v1">this paper</a>, they were able to fix length extrapolation issue with rotary embeddings by giving it a decay similar to ALiBi.
-They named this technique XPos, and you can use it by setting `use_xpos = True` on initialization
+They named this technique XPos, and you can use it by setting `use_xpos = True` on initialization.

+This can only be used for autoregressive transformers

 ```python
 import torch